McGillHaricots/peas-andlove/QuGene/Genomic-selection/read-me.md

     - Excel template file for the qug

 6) Run the code provided in this folder in the proper numeric order
+7) Once you have your marker effects, copy them into the Excel template file.
+This time, you create a trait called GS and all your markers should go into the LocusEffects sheet.
+The MarkerEffects sheet is left blank.